brettski/ipwatch/python/readme.md

 **TO DO**: write python/pip installation instructions.

+First setup a [venv](https://docs.python.org/3/library/venv.html) to run things in

-For now you at least need to do `pip install -r ./requirements.txt`.
+then, you at least need to do `pip install -r ./requirements.txt`.